remygatins/BlackSeaBass_project/notebook/2020-01-BSB-DNA-extraction.md

 Detailed protocol here: (https://github.com/thais-neu/BSBproject.md/blob/master/protocols/DNA-extraction-kits.md)

-Method used: sample-dependent.
+Method used: sample-dependent, noted in each round.

 Modifications from the above method:
-   * elution volume 100uL, final (2x 50uL) (except round 1, 400uL, final).
+   * elution volume varied, see notes on each round of extraction.
    * elution is done in molecular grade water, not buffer from kit.

+Initial amount of tissue: 15 to 20 mg, unless otherwise noted.

 -----------------------------------------------